microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

   - Login to your Azure subscription using the SPN credentials
   - Retrieve the cluster credentials (KUBECONFIG)
-  - Will use Helm to deploy NGINX ingress controller
+  - Use Helm to deploy NGINX ingress controller
   - Create the GitOps configurations and deploy the Flux controllers on the Azure Arc connected cluster
   - Deploy the ["Hello Arc"](https://github.com/microsoft/azure-arc-jumpstart-apps/tree/main/hello-arc/yaml) application alongside an Ingress rule to make it available from outside the cluster